What are backlinks? A comprehensive explanation for better rankings.

 - Influencer collaborations: Collaboration with experts or influencers can also lead to high-quality backlinks.

-Important tools for analyzing backlinks
+Important tools for backlink analysis

 - SEMrush: Provides insights into backlink sources and potential areas for improvement.